 Perhaps the best commentary of this selfie culture and obsession with quotes was found in Mel Bochner’s ‘Everybody Is Full Of Shit’ from Two Palms New York.
-You take a photo of the message which is written on a reflective surface.
+You take a photo of the message written on a reflective surface.
 Congratulations, you’re the shit.

-As a first-timer, I was truly drawn to Unlimited.
-The floor dedicated to performance art installations and larger-than-life pieces.
+As a first-timer, I was genuinely drawn to Unlimited—the floor dedicated to performance art installations and larger-than-life pieces.
 I haven’t seen anything like it.
-Trust that only Basel can host massive art works like these without any difficulties.
+Trust that only Basel can host massive artworks like these without any difficulties.

 Several pieces take off from the #MeToo movement “Open Secret” by Andrea Bowers featured two long walls are covered back to back with banners that document several public figures and their history of sexual harassment accusations.
 These include Dustin Hoffman, the Red Hot Chili Peppers, Marilyn Manson, and Charlie Rose.

 “Breathing” by Monica Bonvicini is a hanging steel structure made of bels that hit the floor like a psychotic dance, “refers to contemporary feminist politics and the presence of powerful female figures.”